 Additional information on sexual assault

-Campus Sexual Assault Programs: includes information on notifying police, counseling resources, internal disciplinary process, etc.)
+Sexual Assault and Interpersonal Violence Prevention, Education, and Resources: includes information on notifying police, counseling resources, internal disciplinary process, etc.)

 This basic guide to university resources covers such topics as what to do if you believe you're the victim of a hate crime or any incident based on your race, religion, ethnicity, gender, age, disability, or sexual orientation that makes you afraid for your safety.
 Included is information about how a hate crime is distinguished from hate speech and what to do about either.